 The Statement of Accounts is produced annually to give electors, local taxpayers, Members of the Council, employees and other interested parties clear information about the Council's finances.
 This narrative report, which is a key section of the accounts, aims to provide an effective guide to the most significant matters reported in the accounts.
 This is in order to provide a fair, balanced and easy to understand explanation of the Council's financial position and to assist in the interpretation of the financial statements.
-It also contains additional information about the Council in general and the main influences on the financial statements to provide a link between the Council's activities and challenges and how these impact on its financial resources.
+It also contains additional information about the Council's activities and challenges and how these impact on its financial resources.